ucc23/ucc/_clusters/melotte28.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    Melotte 28 is a somewhat close, rich, very dense object of high C3 quality.
+    <b>NGC 1746</b> is a rich, very dense object of high C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 4.1
 N_50_val: 117
-scix_url: Melotte%2028
+scix_url: NGC%201746
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |